 No such luck.

-Seeing that John was going to worry himself to death, Yasu decided to go up to the young Australian and help ease his worries.
-Placing his right hand on the blonds' shoulder, "Come now my friend it's not that bad, they haven't even broken anything.
+Seeing that John was going to worry himself to death, Yasu decided to go up to the young Australian and help ease his mind.
+He placed his right hand on the blonds' shoulder in a comforting gesture.
+"Come now my friend, it's not that bad.
+They haven't even broken anything.
 I'm pretty sure it won't get much worse than-"

-Tightening his grip on John's shoulder after seeing the priest go a little pale Yasu turned John so that he was facing him, not the violent pair, and gave the best advice that he could think of at the moment.
-With a smile that would make a con artist proud he only told John one word, "Pray."
+Tightening his grip on John's shoulder after seeing the priest go a little pale, Yasu turned John so that he was facing him and not the violent pair.
+He gave the best advice that he could think of at the moment and, with a smile that would make a con artist proud, he only told John one word, "Pray."

-No sooner did those words leave his mouth when the prison cell doors -the nickname that the Monk had affectionately given their room's wooden double doors- opened wide and in walked the two missing men from the rowdy group of investigators.
+No sooner did the advice leave his mouth when their prison doors -the nickname that the Monk had affectionately given their room's wooden double doors- opened wide and in walked the two missing men from the rowdy group of investigators.
 Unfortunately, their timing was not the best and right as they walked through the threshold an old screwdriver came flying towards their young boss's face.

 Fortunately, it missed by a few inches.